LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 The extra syntax in braces says that users in a another class may freely *get* (read) the variable, but setting the variable is still *private*: it may only be done inside the class.
-This is more concise than using a geter method:  No getter needs to be declared, and referencint the data is shorter too, since it is a property, no method parentheses are needed.
+This is more concise than using a getter method:  No getter needs to be declared;
+referencing the data is shorter too, since it is a property, no method parentheses are needed.

 Note the unusual syntax: the declaration does